 21.1) Unless otherwise agreed by the parties, in proceedings with more than one arbitrator, any decision shall be taken by majority vote.

-21.2) The award shall be made in writing and signed by the sole arbitrator or arbitrators.
-In arbitral proceedings with more than one arbitrator, the signature of the majority of all members of the arbitral tribunal shall suffice, provided that the reason for any lack of signature is stated.
+21.2) The arbitration award must be made in writing and duly signed by the sole arbitrator or arbitrators.
+In arbitration proceedings with more than one arbitrator, the signatures of the majority of all members of the arbitral tribunal are sufficient, provided the reason for a missing signature is stated.

 21.3) The award shall state the reasons on which it is based, unless the parties have agreed otherwise or it is an award with agreed wording.

-21.5) The Kininigen Free Arbitration Court shall send an original of the award to each of the parties.
+21.5) The Kininigen Free Arbitration Court sends the original and copies of the arbitration award to the parties.

 22.1) The fee for the arbitration proceedings shall be based on the amount in dispute, which shall be determined by the arbitral tribunal at its due discretion.
 It shall be levied by the Kininigen Free Arbitration Court.
 If the amount in dispute is not stated in the claim or counterclaim, the arbitral tribunal shall fix it at its discretion.

 Up to an amount in dispute of EUR 10,000: a flat rate of 1 oz of gold.
 For amounts above this, an additional 5 % to the flat rate amount.